simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 05 2025 1150 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 06-Mar 08 2025
+Radio Blackout Forecast for Mar 07-Mar 09 2025

-              Mar 06        Mar 07        Mar 08
+              Mar 07        Mar 08        Mar 09
 R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts through 08 Mar.
+Rationale: There is a chance for R1-R2 (Minor-Moderate), with a slight chance for R3 (Strong) or greater radio blackouts through 09 Mar.

 ```